 “It’s hard to flare liquid propane in a tank that has been water injected.”

-By: Ron Huffman, 06/05/2021
+By: Ron Huffman, 06/05/2021 Updated 04/22/2023

 Whether you’re conducting a training evolution or on an actual incident, if the propane tank has water in it, you’ll need to remove the water prior to liquid flaring operations.
-If you don’t, you’ll most likely freeze your system up with ice and not be able to flare the tank.
+If you don’t, you’ll most likely freeze your system up and not be able to flare the tank.

-Just like freon, ammonia and a few other products, as propane passes through an orifice to a lower pressure area it gets colder (flash or auto-refrigeration [i]).
-That orifice can be the opening in the tank or the valve in your flaring system.
-As the propane exits the tank and flows towards your flare and atmospheric pressure it’s auto-refrigerating.
+Just like freon, ammonia and a few other products, as propane passes through a restriction to a lower pressure area it gets colder.
+That restriction or orifice can be the opening in the tank, a seated excess flow valve, the valve in your flaring system, or any other restriction.
+As the liquid propane continues towards the tip of your flare and atmospheric pressure, it loses more of its pressure the farther it gets away from the tank.
+As the propane liquid flows through the hose it’s getting colder, it’s auto-refrigerating.
 An easy way to identify where this begins is to look at your system and see where frost starts forming.